tilburgsciencehub/website/content/tutorials/other-category/implement-an-efficient-and-reproducible-workflow/modifications.md

 This time, you can directly start working on the practice questions below.
 Also take note of our additional explanations for each question.

-!!! questions "Practice questions and answers"
+### Practice questions and answers

 1) Please open `textmining.py`, and also provide the word count as an additional column.
 Tip: use `len(blob.words)` to obtain the word count of the `blob` variable.

 2) Let's now swap the name of the JSON file name to `fortnite_event_1.json` (in parse.py).
 Re-run the workflow and compare the final output in `/gen/analysis/output`.

 {{% tip %}}
 **Branching.**